csc-training/summerschool/application-design/docs/02-documentation-testing.md

 - Test drive development
     - Tests are written before actually implementing the functionality

-# What should be tested in software ?
+# What should be tested in scientific software ?

 - Validity of the physical model
     - Comparison to experimental results